| DOGS AND TENNIS BALLS FREQUENTLY ASKED QUESTIONS (FAQ) VERSION

 at least three balls are used, and they all wear down.
 This

 makes me think that tennis balls are not very abrasive.
+Also, the strings on a tennis racquet tend

 to wear down after about 10-100 hours of play depending on